-Part of a proper estate plan can include a Will.
-A Will allows a person to control what happens to their assets after they pass.
+The Last Will and Testament is by far the most well known instrument in the estate plan.
+A Will allows a person to control what happens to their assets after they pass away.
 If one should die without a Will, you would be considered to have died “intestate.”
-This means that the state of North Carolina.
+This means that your assets will pass to your heirs based on the intestate succession laws of North Carolina.

-- Health Care Power of Attorney (HCPOA)
+- Health Care Power of Attorney

 To learn more about Health Care Documents click here.

 A properly created Durable Power of Attorney is a document that grants certain financial powers to another person called your “Agent”.
 This type of document can be broadly drafted to include many powers, or can be very narrowly focused to only allow the Agent to perform limited tasks, such as close on a piece of real property, etc. The Durable Power of Attorney is an instrument that is often needed in during a critical time of your life.
 Not having a Power of Attorney during a critical time can also lead to the need for an appointment of a guardian.
 Click here to learn more.